getml/getml-relbench/README.md

 ### getML FastProp

 At the heart of [getML-community](https://github.com/getml/getml-community) lies [FastProp](https://getml.com/latest/user_guide/concepts/feature_engineering/#feature-engineering-algorithms-fastprop), our open-source algorithm specifically designed for efficient feature engineering on relational data.
-FastProp, short for fast propositionalization, seamlessly transforms complex relational data into a single table format, making it compatible with any machine learning algorithm.
+FastProp seamlessly transforms complex relational data into a single table format, making it compatible with any machine learning algorithm.
 This automation not only saves you valuable time and effort but also has the potential to reveal hidden patterns crucial for accurate predictions.

-* **Unmatched Speed:**  It's engineered for speed, surpassing many existing methods in benchmarks. ([See the results](https://github.com/getml/getml-community?tab=readme-ov-file#benchmarks)).
+* **Unmatched Speed:**  It is engineered for speed, surpassing many existing methods in benchmarks. ([See the results](https://github.com/getml/getml-community?tab=readme-ov-file#benchmarks)).
 * **Simplicity:** FastProp seamlessly integrates with the MLOps ecosystem, making it incredibly easy to incorporate into your workflow.
 * **Enhanced Productivity:** By streamlining the tedious process of feature engineering, getML FastProp allows you to focus on the business critical aspects of your project, and not thousands of lines of SQL.

 ### Introducing RelBench

 [RelBench](https://relbench.stanford.edu/), a project from SNAP (Stanford University), provides a standardized set of benchmark datasets and tasks for evaluating relational learning algorithms.
-It aims to accelerate research and development in this field by offering a common ground for comparison.
+It aims to accelerate research and development in this field by offering a common ground for research.
+They created two baselines for comparison:

 * **How did human data scientists work?** In RelBench, [human data scientists](https://github.com/snap-stanford/relbench-user-study/) manually engineered features using their domain expertise and knowledge of relational databases.
 This involved carefully selecting, aggregating, and transforming data from multiple tables to create informative features.
 * **What is RDL?** Relational Deep Learning represents a category of approaches within relational learning that leverages mostly graph neural networks to learn features from relational data.